AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

     ![](assets/sms-genai-6.png){zoomable="yes"}

-1. When you have defined your content, audience and schedule, you are ready to prepare your email delivery.
+1. When you have defined your content, audience and schedule, you are ready to prepare your SMS delivery.
 [Learn more](../monitor/prepare-send.md)